xosadmin/axtm/README.md

 # AXTM
-This is a python-based linux tunnel manager, which helps user easily create ip tunnel on Linux OS.
+This is a python-based tunnel manager, which helps user easily create ip tunnel on Linux OS.

 ### Brief information
 - Supported OS: Debian 11+ / Ubuntu 20.04+